 - a.
 Transfer

 - b.
 Commercial Fork Box

 - c.
 Commercial Barrels

 - d.
 Residential Garbage

 - e.
 Residential Recycle

 - f.
 Residential Yard Waste

 - g.
 Drop Off Box

 - h.
 Commercial Caster

 - i.
 Call-2-Haul

 - 2. Weekday Overtime As a general rule, overtime during a regularly scheduled workday (Monday Friday) will be offered to the most senior bidded drivers within a work section that day.
 In the event the most senior bidded drivers working in a work section are unable to fill overtime assignments, then overtime shall be offered by seniority to the drivers who are trained, eligible, and have worked in that work section at least one time within the last three months.
 If still unfilled, it shall be offered by seniority to the drivers who are trained, eligible, and have worked in the work section within the last year.
 If no one is available in that work section, management may assign overtime to any qualified personnel still on the clock for same day overtime, before utilizing call back overtime.
 The number of drivers required to complete the overtime assignment should be within reason and at management's discretion.
-Employees already working an overtime assignments for that day unless deemed an emergency by management.
+Employees already working an overtime assignment shall have the option to waive any additional overtime assignments for that day unless deemed an emergency by management.

 - 3. Weekend Overtime (Saturday and Sunday) As a general rule, overtime will be offered to the most senior bidded drivers within a work section.
-In the event the most senior bidded drivers working in a work section are unable to fill overtime assignments, then

-overtime shall be offered by seniority to the drivers who are trained, eligible, and have worked in that work section at least one time within the last three months.
+In the event the most senior bidded drivers working in a work section are unable to fill overtime assignments, then overtime shall be offered by seniority to the drivers who are trained, eligible, and have worked in that work section at least one time within the last three months.
 If still unfilled, it shall be offered by seniority to the drivers who are trained, eligible, and have worked in the work section within the last year.
 The number of drivers required to complete the overtime assignment should be within reason and at management's discretion.

-- 4. Employees on Vacation.
-In accordance with this Section's Paragraph Two above: - a.
+For scheduled overtime on weekends, the closing date for the overtime list when practicable will be Friday after dispatch. - 4.
+Employees on Vacation.
+In accordance with this Section's B above: - a.
 All unscheduled overtime shall be available to employees on vacation, on a voluntary basis.
 Employees on vacation shall be called for unscheduled overtime, if the call is not answered, the employer may move to the next eligible employee. - b.
 All employees requesting to work scheduled overtime, including those planning to be on vacation, must sign up on the overtime list prior to the closing date of the list.
 An employee on vacation may arrange for a co-worker who is at work to sign them up for overtime. - 5.
 As significant new overtime situations arise, that are not clearly addressed herein, the situation shall be discussed by management and a Union representative, and bargained in accordance with state law.